moffenzeefmodular/1800/README.md

 ![](https://github.com/moffenzeefmodular/GMO/blob/master/IllustratorFiles/Renders/TutorialImages/TEENSY%20LOADER.png)

 Click File ==> Øpen HEX File ør click the small purple page icøn.
 Inside the folder 1800-master/Hex Files is yøur desired hex file.
+Yøu can alsø simply drag and drøp the hex file directly øntø the teensy løader applicatiøn.

 ![](https://github.com/moffenzeefmodular/GMO/blob/master/IllustratorFiles/Renders/TutorialImages/OPEN%20HEX%20.png)

 # !!!
-MAKE SURE YOUR 1800 MODULE IS TURNED OFF AND UNPLUGGED FROM YOUR EURORACK CASE !!!
+IF YOUR MODULE IS DIY, MAKE SURE YOUR 1800 MODULE IS TURNED OFF AND UNPLUGGED FROM YOUR EURORACK CASE !!!
+Prebuilt modules from Moffenzeef need to be connected to power while programming.
 Plug your module into your computer with a micro USB cable and push the tiny buttøn øn the Teensy which sits øn the back øf yøur 1800.

 Didn't wørk?
 Try pushing the "Autø" buttøn in the software